Hermann Rauschning: Fall from power

 On 23 November 1934, he resigned from the Senate and the party.
 In the April 1935 Danzig elections, he supported "constitutionalist" candidates against the Nazis and wrote articles supporting co-operation with the Poles, which angered the Nazis.
 Rauschning found himself in personal danger.

 He sold his farming interests and fled to Poland in 1936.
 He moved on to Switzerland in 1937, France in 1938 and the United Kingdom in 1939.
-Rauschning joined German émigrés, left-wing Germans opposed his right-wing views and the fact that as a member of the Nazi Party, he had been instrumental in the takeover of Danzig.
+Rauschning joined German émigrés; left-wing Germans opposed his right-wing views and the fact that as a member of the Nazi Party, he had been instrumental in the takeover of Danzig.
 Rauschning represented "one of the most conservative poles of the emigration" and enjoyed celebrity status through his lectures.
 He sought to play a leading role in the more conservative émigré German Freedom Party, run by Carl Spiecher, later of the Centre Party, but he fell out with Spiecher, who thought Rauschning was motivated by self-interest, rather than the interest of the party.

 Later life

 Between 1938 and 1942, he wrote a number of works in German on the problem of the Nazis that were translated to a number of languages, including English.
-His Gespräche mit Hitler (Conversations with Hitler) was a huge bestseller but its credibility would later be severely criticised, and it now has no standing as an accurate document on Hitler for historians.
+His Gespräche mit Hitler (Conversations with Hitler) was a huge bestseller but its credibility would later be severely criticised, and its standing as an accurate document on Hitler for historians was later questioned by the holocaust-denier Wolfgang Hänel and Ian Kershaw.
 However, as anti-Nazi propaganda it was taken seriously by the Nazi regime.
 At the beginning of the war, the French dropped leaflets on the Western Front containing excerpts from Rauschning's writings but with little response.
-Rauschning's ideas of conservative Christian resistance to Hitler met with increasing scepticism and were of no interest to Winston Churchill and his doctrine of uncompromising total war.
+Rauschning's ideas of conservative Christian resistance to Hitler met with increasing scepticism and were of no interest to Winston Churchill and his doctrine of uncompromising total war against the Nazis.

 In 1941, Rauschning moved to the United States, becoming an American citizen in 1942 and purchasing a farm near Portland, Oregon, where he died in 1982.
 He remained politically active after the war and opposed the policies of Konrad Adenauer.